Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0546: In the ProductVM.cs file I installed Microsoft.AspNetCore.Mvc.ViewFeatures package.

 0548: Modified the Index.cshtml in the Product folder and added the neccesory properties.

+0550: Added the code in product.js file and added the link to the _Layout.cshtml file for the Product.

+0551: Run the application and Its working very well...

+0551: Completed the Part-3 Section 2 of the Assignment-2.